Voting in Elections

 Absentee voting allows you to vote by mail If you are unable to get to your polling place on Election Day due to:

-Check your state's absentee/ mail-in voting rules here.
-You can easily request an absentee ballot here.
+Check your state's absentee/ mail-in voting rules and request an absentee ballot.

 Option 2: Early Voting

 Early Voting allows registered voters cast their ballots on specified dates before Election Day- most states offer this voting option.
-Check to see whether your state offers early voting here
+Check to see whether your state offers early voting.

 Option 3: Voting on Election Day

 Voting on Election Day involves going in-person to your official polling place and casting a ballot.
-Locate your polling place here.
+Locate your polling place.
+Election Day nearly always falls on a Tuesday, so keep that in mind as you make your plan to vote.

 Campus Vote Project has created voting guides for college students in each state, complete with deadlines, FAQs and more- visit campusvoteproject.org and select your state to get started!